 Theatre Topics is a peer-reviewed journal published by the Association for Theatre in Higher Education (ATHE).Topics is committed to publishing original scholarship written in accessible, well-defined language addressing a wide range of subjects, with an emphasis on articles that reflect the intersection of theory and practice.
 The journal is published three times a year (March, July, and November).
 Topics’ readership includes theatre educators, practitioners, and scholars.
 Subjects of interest include theatre practice (acting, design, directing, dramaturgy, playwriting, etc.), theatre pedagogy, advocacy, and applied theatre.

-Theatre Topics accepts submissions in the following three formats:
+Theatre Topics accepts submissions in the following four formats:

 Peer-reviewed article A double-spaced MS Word file 4,000–6,000 words in length should be sent as an attached MS Word file.
 In order to facilitate double blind peer-review, a separate file should contain a title page with author’s name, address, e-mail address, telephone number, and institutional affiliation.
 Only the article title should appear at the head of the article file.
 The author’s name and/or institution should not appear in the article file itself.
 Please submit articles using MLA formatting.